taylornorth01/allcodingchallenge-sampleapp/README.md

 - The dashboard will show the individual recommendations

 ## :white_check_mark: Prerequisites
-You should have been provided with the "Get ready guide!" before the session.
-You can also download it from here.
 If you have any issues, check the troubleshooting guide or ask for help in the slack channel.
 Please ensure you have the following:

 1. GitHub account (you will also need Git installed on your machine)